Lemon Sauce is tangy and sweet! Serve over ice cream, cake, bread pudding or pancakes.

 I made lemon ice cream sundaes for my daughters.
 They loved them.
 I know that’s not a typical sundae topping, but it worked well.

-Try this Peanut Butter Magic Shell.
+Try this Hot Fudge Sauce and Peanut Butter Magic Shell.

 Are you a fan of lemon desserts?